A PR professional’s (free) suggestions on what NCPG should do now

 - In the event that Germany wins the final: Send out a public statement saying that the NCPG has learnt from its recent ad campaign that gambling does not pay, and we hope all the gamblers out there will learn from our folly.

 Given the current tone around this topic, regardless of whether it’s scenario 1 or 2, the NCPG’s message should be done in a tongue-in-cheek manner.
 But it can still slip in a more serious phrase or two, to remind the audience that we are talking about a serious topic (I am just a PR guy, need an advertising copywriter to do that!).
-Feel free to join one of the casino online rooms where you can chat for free with other like-minded casino lovers.

 I hope they consider my suggestions!
 I am looking forward to the final…and betting on a German win!